Terms and Conditions for study at City, University of London

 8.4 Withdrawal of a programme after registration

 If after you have registered as a student of the institution, the institution is forced to discontinue your programme as a result of a Force Majeure Event (as defined in Clause 12.3), the institution will notify you as soon as possible and use reasonable endeavours to transfer you to a suitable replacement programme for which you are qualified.
-If you are unhappy with the replacement programme provided by the institution or if the institution is unable to provide a suitable replacement programme, you may cancel the Contract and withdraw from the programme without incurring any further liability for tuition fees and you shall be entitled to a refund of all tuition fees paid to date.
+If you are unhappy with the replacement programme provided by the institution or if the institution is unable to provide a suitable replacement programme, you may cancel the Contract and withdraw from the programme without incurring any further liability for tuition fees and you shall be entitled to a refund of all tuition fees (including any deposit) paid to date.

 8.5 If you choose to cancel the Contract (and withdraw from your programme) in accordance with Clause 8.4 the institution will use reasonable endeavours to assist you in finding an alternative comparable programme with another Higher Education provider in the UK.